finnpedersenkazes/flix-feedback/readme.md

 ## Installation of Java
 Before using Flix in Visual Studio Code, you need to have installed Java 16.

-*In my first attempt, I installed the wrong version (1.8) of Java.
-It was both confusing and frustrating.*
+*In my first attempt, I installed the wrong version (1.8) of Java.*

 ### Check that Java is installed